Talking in “tongues” – My own sad experience

 If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
 (1Co 13:1)

 However, they fail to read it in context of what Paul was saying.
 From verse 1 to 3, Paul was demonstrating a comparison of the extreme against true love.
 He states that if he speaks with tongues of men (human languages) AND angels (the spiritual language that God speaks to the angels – the universal pure language of heaven), and if he knew ALL mysteries, ALL knowledge, ALL faith, and gave away ALL his possessions etc. and did not have love, he would have nothing of eternal worth.
 Nowhere in scripture does it mention that men speak the language of angels.
 That is reserved only for those who walk with God and who are eventually accepted into heaven.
 Man’s language was divided into many because of sin.
-But the angels in heaven have no sin.
+But the angels in heaven have no sin, therefore the language in heaven has no reason to be divided.

 So, if your tongues is discovered as not being of any earthly language; and reason and scripture demonstrate that it is not of angels, then what is its source?
 A hard question.
 But the honest mind will want the answer.